A former employer hired me to set energy prices and create stupidly wicked compensation metrics for its sales team.

 And, they just multiplied their workload by a thousand.

 That former colleague I told you about did just that.
 She had a pretty spreadsheet that was supposed to be easy on the spreadsheet-illiterate VP’s eyes.
 So, she added a bazillion spacers and organized the output by group (in her case, it was by sales territory).
-Not that either of these things are terrible things to do – I do them all of the time! – but by doing so, she had to spend two freakin’ hours every freakin’ morning adding new spacers, adjusting existing formulas to account for the new blank spacer rows, and linking to other reference tables.
+Not that either of these things are terrible things to do – I do them sometimes – but by doing so, she had to spend two freakin’ hours every freakin’ morning adding new spacers, adjusting existing formulas to account for the new blank spacer rows, and linking to other reference tables.
 Because she was manually adjusting everything and because the VP was her end user, she had to cross-check everything to make sure that she didn’t screw things up.

 Instead, she could have pulled the spacers, created new variables for each of the header groupings, and added a pivot table.
 If the VP didn’t like the look of the pivot table output, no worries.
 She could update the same original pretty table with the information that the pivot table spit out.
 So, I spent a few hours overhauling her spreadsheets.